vastyellowNew/MicroSpec/README.md

 ```
 $ ./test/run_example.sh
 ```
+The format of DFA table can be checked in the test/Table directory.

+This work will keep updating (TODO: a command line tool may be provided later)

 #### Publications:
 Qiu, Junqiao, Zhijia Zhao, and Bin Ren.
 "Microspec: Speculation-centric fine-grained parallelization for fsm computations."
 Parallel Architecture and Compilation Techniques (PACT), 2016 International Conference on.
 IEEE, 2016.